Mazda MX-5 Review 2025

 Driving Rating

-The suspension is a little firm, especially on 2.0 litre versions with sports suspension, but you won’t mind one bit.
-It’s certainly more supple and compliant than a rival hot hatchback.
-As much as we love the purity of the 1.5 litre version, the 2.0 litre is the most thrilling, not least the models fitted with a limited-slip differential.
-You can plant your right foot with confidence, giving the MX-5 a proper race car feel.
+For as much as we love the lightness and purity of the 1.5-litre versions, the 2.0-litre is the more thrilling, not least the models fitted with a limited-slip differential.
+You can plant your right foot with confidence as you spirit away from bends, giving the MX-5 a proper race car feel.

-We understand that the 132PS 1.5 litre engine is the choice of the engineers behind the Mazda MX-5.
-It’s not difficult to see why, because it thrives on revs, which is no hardship when you’re using one of the sweetest gearboxes in the business.
+Top choice of the Mazda MX-5's engineering team is the 1.5-litre engine choice and it's not difficult to see why.
+It thrives on revs which is no hardship when you’re using one of the sweetest manual gearboxes fitted to any car full stop.

-It’s arguably the most agile and playful MX-5, so there’s no reason to feel short-changed.
-Besides, a 0-62mph time of 8.3 seconds is far from slow.
+It’s with this engine that the MX-5 feels the most agile and playfu, so there’s no reason to feel short-changed. by its 132PS and 152Nm power and torque outputs and besides, a 0-62mph time of 8.3 seconds is far from slow.
+Somewhat academically, the 1.5-litre's top speed is 127mph.

 The Mazda MX-5 was awarded a credible four-star safety rating when it was crash-tested by Euro NCAP in 2015.
 It’s rare for a car of this type to be subjected to a crash test, so we applaud Mazda for taking this step.